Trans-dimensional Hamiltonian model selection and parameter estimation from sparse, noisy data: Results

 Our approach offers significant advantages over prior methods in terms of data efficiency, computational cost, and adaptability.
 A machine learning method proposed in Ref. \cite{jung2021deep} identified 23 nuclear spins in the same experimental dataset but required ~14 hours of computation using both CPU and GPU resources (an Intel Core i9-9920X with 12 cores and 2× NVIDIA RTX 2080 Ti), along with 11,000 data points for a 32-pulse experiment (and 7,500 for a 256-pulse one).
 Another ML-based method for this same inverse problem \cite{varona2024automatic}, which to the best of our knowledge has not yet been experimentally validated, uses 3.6 million synthetic training samples, each of which requires a forward model evaluation of the spin coherence model.
 Although they do not report computational time, training data generation alone involves significantly more model evaluations than our hybrid approach, which requires approximately 750,000 forward evaluations in total (25,000 MCMC walker steps per ensemble with an additional approximately 125,000 evaluations per ensemble during parallel tempering, with 5 ensembles run in total).
 Furthermore, their model must be retrained when experimental conditions, such as magnetic field or pulse sequences, are changed.

 In contrast, our method achieves comparable performance using only 250 data points from a single 32-pulse experiment and runs in approximately 8 hours using only 5-cores of a single CPU node (Intel Xeon E5-2680 v4), without requiring pre-training or additional tuning when experimental conditions are changed.
+The experimental dataset used here was originally acquired for different studies \cite{abobeih2019atomic, van2024mapping}; we sub-sampled the available time points to test the inference framework in a regime currently inaccessible to prior inverse-problem techniques, demonstrating that accurate spin detection can be achieved with substantially fewer measurements.
+Typical acquisition of a single 32-pulse coherence signal with 250 time points requires roughly 5–10 hours under standard laboratory conditions, including NV selection, alignment, and calibration, making the measurement time comparable to the runtime of the inference algorithm.
 Compared to another non-ML approach proposed in Ref. \cite{oh2020algorithmic}, which identified 14 experimental spins using high-resolution data (around 10,000 time points of the coherence signal) across multiple $^{13}$C Larmor periods, our method identifies more spins using a much sparser dataset.
 The tradeoff of working with sparse data is the persistence of ill-posedness; however, our Bayesian inference framework reduces the number of plausible lattice sites from 3,518 to 230 by leveraging posterior detection probabilities.

 Finally, the hybrid MCMC method accurately characterizes the distribution of nuclear spins across different hyperfine magnitude regimes (Fig. \ref{fig:validation}e).
 Specifically, the modes of the posterior distributions for weakly coupled spins (<100 kHz) align exactly with reference values, while the number of strongly coupled spins is slightly underestimated.
 This outcome is consistent with the known limitations of the theoretical hyperfine values (see Appendix \ref{app:dft_hfs}).